Tahoe – Perhaps the Perfect Summer Running Camp Area

 Are shops/restaurants within walking distance?

-Yes, the recently opened Village at Squaw Valley is within a stone’s throw from the Lodge and includes a general store, specialty shops and 5 or 6 restaurants (Starbucks too!).
+Yes, the Village at Squaw Valley is within a stone’s throw from the Lodge and includes a general store, specialty shops and 5 or 6 restaurants (Starbucks too!).
 High Camp with ice skating, bungee jumping, hiking and dining is a tram ride up the mountain from the Lodge.

 What is the weather like in July?